bugfree-kartik/SupportSafeAI/README.md

 2. Retrieve the top N most similar document chunks based on cosine similarity or another distance metric, ranked by relevance.

 **Response Generation :**
-1. Aggregate the retrieved document chunks and pass them to an **LLM** (e.g., Titan Text G1 - Express or a fine-tuned model) via the /text-generation API.
+1. Aggregate the retrieved document chunks and pass them to an **LLM** (Gemini-1.5-Flash) via the /text-generation API.
 2. The LLM synthesizes a coherent and **legally sound** response based on the retrieved information.

 **Bot Response :**